shidhincr/codepainter/README.md

 [![Build Status][]](http://travis-ci.org/jedhunsaker/codepainter)

-Code Painter is a JavaScript beautifier that instead of asking you to manually specify the desired formatting style, can infer it from a code sample provided by you.
-This could, for instance, be a code snippet from the same project that your new code is supposed to be integrated with.
+Code Painter is a JavaScript beautifier that can transform JavaScript files into the coding style of your choice.
+Style settings can be supplied via predefined styles, a custom JSON file, command line settings, [EditorConfig][] settings or it can even be inferred from one or more sample files.
+For example, you could provide a code snippet from the same project with which the new code is intended to integrate.

-It uses the excellent [Esprima parser][] by [Ariya Hidayat][] (thanks!).
+It uses the excellent [Esprima parser][] by [Ariya Hidayat][] and his [contributors][] – thanks!

-It also uses [EditorConfig][] to define coding style.

 The name is inspired by Word's Format Painter, which does a similar job for rich text.

 ## Installation